Trump says he does not want war after attack on Saudi oil facilities

 The attacks cut 5% of world crude oil production.

-Oil prices surged by as much as 19% after the incidents but later came off their peaks.
-The intraday jump was the biggest since the 1990-91 Gulf crisis over Iraq's invasion of Kuwait.
+Oil prices surged by as much as 19% after the incidents, the biggest intraday jump since the 1990-91 Gulf crisis over Iraq's invasion of Kuwait.
+Prices retreated from their peak after Trump said he would release U.S. emergency supplies and producers said there were enough stocks globally to make up for the shortfall.

-The market eased from its peak after Trump said he would release U.S. emergency supplies and producers said there were enough stocks stored up worldwide to make up for the shortfall.
-Prices were around 12% higher by afternoon in the United States.
+Japan said it will consider coordinated release of its oil reserves and other measures if needed to ensure sufficient supplies in the wake of the attacks.

 SAUDI SUSPICIONS

-Saudi Arabia said the attacks were carried out with Iranian weapons, adding that it was capable of responding forcefully and urging U.N. experts to help investigate the raid.
+Saudi Arabia said the attacks were carried out with Iranian weapons and urged U.N. experts to help investigate the raid.

 Crown Prince Mohammed bin Salman said Iranian threats were not only directed against the kingdom but against the Middle East and the world.